-An ideal customer profile (ICP) should consist of five strict bullet points that you will not waver on.
-These bullet points will be your guide, and you should aim to discount any prospects that don’t check all five boxes of your ICP.
+An ideal customer profile (ICP) should consist of five strict bullet points — those will guide who you reach out to and how you reach out to them.
+If any prospects don't check all five boxes, aim to discount them.

 An ICP might consist of the following: